2022 India–Bangladesh floods: Others

-Assam's second largest city, Silchar, have been inundated for six days.
 18 people have died in Arunachal Pradesh.

 In August, at least 36 people died in floods in Himachal Pradesh.
 Four people were killed and 13 were missing in the neighbouring state of Uttarakhand.

 Bangladesh

 In Bangladesh, floods from the Barak and Kushiyara rivers have mainly impacted the northeastern Sylhet and Sunamganj districts and as of 20 June have killed over 32 people.
 The floods have submerged over 53,000 hectares of agricultural land, damaging the crops.
 After the area was submerged in water, many fish could be seen floating from the flooded ponds and reservoirs.
 Due to the floods, the teaching activities of 640 educational institutions in Sylhet have been disrupted.
 In Sylhet district 55 unions were completely and 15 unions were partially flooded.
 On 22 May, it was reported that the flood situation in Sylhet had not changed much.
 There is a shortage of clean water in the flood-hit areas.
 Dams in different areas are weakened by severe floods.
 In June, at least 500 villages in different parts of Sylhet district were damaged and at least four lakh people were stranded.
 Power supply has been cut off in Sylhet and Sunamganj districts.
 As of June 18, the flood situation in the Sylhet region has further deteriorated.

 The Bangladesh Army is working to help with the second phase of flood situation of Sylhet in June.
 Secondary School Certificate exams to be held in the country have been cancelled due to deteriorating flood situation.
 Operations at Osmani International Airport and Sylhet railway station have been suspended due to flood waters entering the airport and station area.

 In northern Bangladesh, the Teesta and Jamuna have both risen, flooding large parts of Lalmonirhat and Kurigram districts.

 On 20 June, Reuters reported that the flooding had stranded over nine million people, including 45 lakh in Bangladesh and 47 lakh in Assam.